 For example, in India, the Philippines, South Africa and the United States, we have large concentrations of employees performing critical operations.
-The closure or partial closure of those facilities, or restrictions inhibiting our employees' ability to access those facilities, during the past two years had disrupted our ability to provide our services and solutions to our clients and had resulted in, among other things, losses of revenue.
-Similar closure and restrictions continue to be required to be imposed to varying degrees in different jurisdictions from time to time, and such closure and restrictions continue to cause such disruptions to our business.
+The closure or partial closure of operational facilities, or restrictions inhibiting our employees' ability to access those facilities, during the past three years disrupted our ability to provide our services and solutions to our clients and resulted in, among other things, losses of revenue.
+Similar closure and restrictions could be reimposed to varying degrees in different jurisdictions from time to time, and any such closure and restrictions could cause such disruptions to our business.
 In addition, clients may defer decision making or delay planned work.
-Certain of our clients have entered into insolvency proceedings as a result of the COVID-19 pandemic, and terminated their current agreements with us.
-International, as well as domestic, travel bans imposed as emergency measures by governments, our reduced ability to hire new employees, disruptions to our supply chain, lockdowns in geographies where clients are located and temporary closure of our delivery centers have impaired, and may continue to impair, our ability to sell new business or expand our relationships with existing clients and hence may have an impact on our growth, financial condition, results and/or ADS price.
-Further, we might suffer delays in managerial and financial reporting and SEC filings, inability to perform audits and apply effective financial controls, or failures under other regulatory or compliance requirements to which we are subject.

-To the extent that the COVID-19 pandemic has adversely affected, and continues to adversely affect, our business, financial condition, results of operations and cash flows, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as, but not limited to, those relating to:
+To the extent that the COVID-19 pandemic previously adversely affected, and may in the future continue to adversely affect, our business, financial condition, results of operations and cash flows, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as, but not limited to, those relating to:

-- the global economic and geo-political conditions and financial markets and the economy in general and the resultant potential fluctuations in foreign exchange rates; - our revenue being highly dependent on clients concentrated in a few industries, as well as clients located primarily in the US, the UK, Europe and Australia;

-- us potentially causing disruptions to our clients' businesses, providing inadequate service or being in breach of our representations or obligations; - the negative public reaction to offshore outsourcing, proposed legislation or otherwise; - our operating results, which may differ from period to period and make it difficult for us to prepare accurate internal financial forecasts for responding in a timely manner to offset such period-to-period fluctuations; - a substantial portion of our assets and operations being located in India and we being subjected to regulatory, economic, social and political uncertainties in India; - · restrictions on entry visas that may affect our ability to compete for and provide services to clients in the US and the UK; and - our ability to maintain effective controls that may materially impact or are reasonably likely to materially impact our disclosure controls and procedures and internal controls over financial reporting.
+- the global economic and geo-political conditions and financial markets and the economy in general and the resultant potential fluctuations in foreign exchange rates; - our revenue being highly dependent on clients concentrated in a few industries, as well as clients located primarily in the US, the UK, Europe and Australia; - potential disruptions to our clients' businesses if we provide inadequate service or are in breach of our representations or obligations; - the negative public reaction to offshore outsourcing, proposed legislation or otherwise; - our operating results, which may differ from period to period and make it difficult for us to prepare accurate internal financial forecasts for responding in a timely manner to offset such period-to-period fluctuations; - a substantial portion of our assets and operations being located in India, which subjects us to regulatory, economic, social and political uncertainties in India; - · restrictions on entry visas that may affect our ability to compete for and provide services to clients in the US and the UK; and - our ability to maintain effective controls that may materially impact or are reasonably likely to materially impact our disclosure controls and procedures and internal controls over financial reporting.